danielsaidi/website_danielsaidi/collections/_posts/2024/2024-02-13-custom-keyboard-extensions-disappear-in-ios17.md

 I therefore tried changing the prefix from `se.` to `de.` (German) as well as `da.` and `dk.` (Denmark), but the keyboard worked perfectly for all these cases.

 So far, I've only seen this problem with apps that have a bundle ID that starts with `se.`.

+## Affected platforms

+As I investigated this problem, I noticed it on devices that used iOS 17.2.
+Upgrading to iOS 17.3.1 didn't solve it.
+I haven't tested on iOS 17.1, but will try to find such a device.

+The problem hasn't appeared for me on iOS 15, nor on iOS 17.0.
+I'm currently updating an iOS 17.0 device to 17.3.1 to see if it starts appearing then.

 ## Conclusion